JonathanMagson/FeatureNavigation/ReadMe.md

 - **Manual Input**: Users can manually input an Object ID and press Enter to zoom to that feature.

 ### Navigation Buttons
-- **Previous Feature Button**: Navigates to the previous feature in the selection set.
+- **Previous Feature Button**: Navigate to the previous feature in the selection set.
-- **Next Feature Button**: Navigates to the next feature in the selection set.
+- **Next Feature Button**: Navigate to the next feature in the selection set.

 ## Usage